 As an innovative building block, the EM forms part of the annual GCP Collective Reporting that allows roasters and retailers to disclose transparently their sustainable coffee purchases, show their progress and take a leadership role in the drive for coffee sustainability.

 “To achieve prosperity for more than one million coffee farmers by 2030, sustainable coffee production and sourcing can be a force for good.
 We look forward to scaling collective action for farmers’ prosperity through sustainable coffee with GCP Members and Country Platforms in Latin America, Africa and Asia.” said Pensel.

-For their recognition, GCP assessed the different sustainability schemes against the principles and criteria in the GCP Baseline Coffee Code and the operating practices that schemes should have in place to be considered credible and effective.
-Depending on their assurance model they are classified as GCP Baseline Coffee Code equivalent 2nd party or 3rd party.
+Until this revision, GCP had assessed the different sustainability schemes against the principles and criteria in the GCP Baseline Coffee Code (predecessor to the Coffee Sustainability Reference Code) and the operating practices that schemes should have in place to be considered credible and effective for their recognition under the Equivalence Mechanism 1.1 or 1.2.
+Depending on their assurance model they are classified as GCP Baseline Coffee Code equivalent 2nd Party or 3rd Party.

 What does it mean to be Equivalent 2nd or 3rd Party?